ruanzhijun/online-poker-texas-hold-em/README.md

 * __0.1.1__ Designing the basic structure of the network.
 Designing communications and package order.
 * __0.1__   Added the code representation of a cards and a deck.
 Also methods to manipulate them.
 * __0.0.1__ Initial status.
 Made a repostitory for the project.
 Looking which code of old projects can I re-use.

+## Footnote
+If by any miracle you do stumble across this project and find bugs, have suggestions or any idea in general I'm open to emails or notes here.